Introduction: How to Make a Custom Sewing Machine Case

 You can buy hinges similar to the ones shown in the first photo (like these), or salvage some from an older sewing table or case.
 I had a couple sets of these to use, and the installation is shown in the following steps.

-This is a slim and minimal design that works great and are ridiculously easy to install, but they do require a bit of metalworking to produce.
+These are a slim and minimal design that work great and are ridiculously easy to install, but they do require a bit of metalworking to produce.

 I prefer securing my machines with hinges, but you could forgo hinges altogether and just rest the machine in the case, perhaps on little support blocks at the corners.
 So that is an option.